Plan your R&D Tax Credit claim to avoid a last-minute panic

 - Aims to resolve a specific scientific or technological uncertainty.

 How does an R&D Tax Credit claim stand the best chance of success?

 The application process for R&D Tax Credits is notoriously difficult.
 There is a large amount of data gathering and explanation required, and it has to be done exactly as Revenue requires.
 Getting it wrong will, at best, mean your claim is unsuccessful and at worst could land you with a Revenue enquiry into your wider tax affairs.

 This is why we strongly recommend you use a professional claims portal like Tax Cloud so you can rest assured you’ve submitted your claim correctly.

 Here we have divided the claims process into several distinct stages to explain more about how we work.

 Step One: Looking over active projects and current processes

-Our first step is to ensure your team fully understands all of Revenue’s guidelines and how they relate to your company’s way of working.
-This means looking closely at your existing processes, tracking systems and organisational tools particularly.
+Our first step is to look closely at your existing processes, tracking systems and organisational tools particularly.
 In doing this, we can be objective about the R&D work that’s going on and determine whether it qualifies for R&D Tax Credits and what the realistic chances are of a successful claim.
 It also determines the best, most efficient way of gathering the required financial and technical information.

 Step Two: Collecting data together for technical reporting

-Next we work with you in developing a plan for capturing the information the Revenue requires for supporting your application from a technical perspective.
-Our team can recommend the best ways to capture internal technical information if there isn’t any to hand, or put forward suggestions to enhance the current process.
-Based on further technical discussions with you, we will then obtain the information we need for writing a technical report.
-This report will describe the R&D work carried out and why we believe it qualifies for the relief.
+Next we can work with you in developing a plan for capturing the information Revenue requires for supporting your application from a technical perspective.
+Our team can recommend the best ways to capture internal technical information if there isn’t any to hand or put forward suggestions to enhance the current process.

 Step Three: Project costing